 This will help them verify the products, identify illegitimate products anywhere in the supply chain, and make recalls of drug products more efficient.

-All of this is made possible with the introduction of blockchain technology.
-All of the product data will be stored in an open-source blockchain-based repository, which will be available to anyone in pharma who needs to track, trace, and verify the products in the supply chain.
+All of this is made possible with the introduction of serialization and traceability technology.
+All of the product data will be stored in a secured cloud-based repository.

 How to Be DSCSA Compliant?